Dentures can offer a practical solution for those who have lost their teeth. But there are more than a few things people don’t realize about them.

 Easy to Clean

-They’re also easy to clean, and some even think they’re easier to clean than natural teeth.
+They’re also easy to clean.
+Some even think they’re easier to clean than natural teeth.

 Allow Patients to Eat Favorite Foods